simonesgit/llm_prompts/llm_project_analysis_prompts/03_workflow_mapping_visualization_prompt.md

 - **Happy Path**: Normal user journey from start to completion
 - **Error Paths**: Exception handling and recovery procedures
 - **Edge Cases**: Unusual scenarios and their handling

+## Script Documentation Standards
+For all workflows involving scripts, include:
+- **Script Path**: Relative path from repository root (e.g., `./scripts/deploy.sh`)
+- **Script Purpose**: Brief description of what the script accomplishes
+- **Execution Context**: When and how the script is called
+- **Dependencies**: Other scripts or files this script requires
+- **Integration Points**: How this script connects to other workflow components
 ```

 #### 2. Detailed Process Documentation